 The Bumpy Road of Life

-The Fantasy: my younger, 18-year-old, idealistic self imagined a wide one lane highway stretched out to the horizon, with clearly marked milestones along the way.
+My younger, 18-year-old, idealistic self imagined the life ahead as a wide one lane highway stretched out to the horizon, with clearly marked milestones along the way.

 Instead, my life has turned out more like this:

 - Decide that I don’t want to do anything related to my bachelor’s degree and take a job out of college in a different field.
 Sharp left turn.